Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Expertise in working in teams and have excellent communication skills.
+- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+A proven ability to work as a team and an excellent ability to communicate.

 Education: